 Why Swaddle Your Baby?

-Dr. Harvey Karp in The Happiest Baby on the Block suggests that babies actually need more time in the womb (a fourth trimester), but if they had that time, they’d never get through the birth canal because their head would get too big.
+- Dr. Harvey Karp in The Happiest Baby on the Block suggests that babies actually need more time in the womb (a “fourth trimester”), but if they had that time, they’d never get through the birth canal because their heads would get too big.
 Therefore, swaddling extends the womb feeling for babies.
 Makes sense!
 Dr. Karp has been big on swaddling for a very long time and invented the SNOO which is a smart bassinet with a built-in swaddle to make it even easier.

 What if Your Newborn Doesn’t Like Being Swaddled?
 Do You Have to Swaddle Your Newborn?

-Sometimes it appears your baby doesn’t like to be swaddled.
+Sometimes it appears your baby doesn’t like to be wrapped snugly.
 This could be true.
-But sometimes, they are just so overtired and wound up that they resist the swaddle only because they are agitated and fatigued.
+But sometimes, they are just so overtired and wound up that they resist the process only because they are agitated and fatigued.
 It does not necessarily mean your baby doesn’t like it.
 After you wrap your newborn, try swaying and soothing them to see if they will calm down.

 If your baby just never calms down, or if swaddling used to work and now it doesn’t, it might be time to stop swaddling.